+B.A.
+Degree in Gaming and AnimationB.A.
+Degree in Visual Art, Art Concentration

 B.F.A.
-Degree in Communication Design, Illustration B.F.A.
-Degree in Communication Design, Marketing/Management
+Degree in Art

 B.F.A.
+Degree in Communication Design

-Degree in Gaming and AnimationB.F.A.
+B.F.A.
+Degree in Gaming and Animation

+B.F.A.
 Degree in Interior Design

+B.S.
+Degree in Communication Design